First Presbyterian Church

 Over the years the church has been active and blessed to lead and participate in a wide variety of missions within the community.

-The music program includes a senior choir and youth choirs of varying ages.
+The music program includes a senior choir (Chancel Choir) and youth and children's choirs of varying ages.
 A 4-octave handbell choir has been in operation since 1989.
 In 1990, the Reuter Company installed a new organ, using six ranks from the old organ and adding eighteen more.

-Sunday School classes over the years have included the Bessie Todd Class, the Men's Bible Class, the Ladies' Bible Class, the Special Studies Class, the Biblical Insights Class, the TNT Class, and various age-appropriate classes for youth and children.
-With the increase in the number of young children in recent years, the church has organized a midweek Play and Learn class for children ages 2 to 5 and their parents to participate in Bible stories, games and musical activities.
+Sunday School classes over the years have included the Bessie Todd Class, the Men's Bible Class, the Ladies' Bible Class, the Special Studies Class, the Biblical Insights Class, the TNT Class, the Covenant Class, the Commitment class, and various age-appropriate classes for youth and children.
+With the increase in the number of young children in recent years, the church organized a midweek Play and Learn class for children ages 2 to 5 and their parents to participate in Bible stories, games, and musical activities.

 The Stephen Ministry was begun in 1998 when four members and the minister received training as Stephen Leaders in Orlando, Florida, and were commissioned to train others in the ministry.
 Since that time, 31 persons have been trained as Stephen Ministers, and 8 persons have been trained as Leaders.